-And as he makes clear, the physical entity of the observer is not in this category.
+And as he makes clear, this is not true of the physical entity of the observer.

 The world hologram is the ”observer” Wilczek describes.
 This resolves the great paradoxes.
 The physics works.
 The quantum theory is indeed defined by the well-established equations of quantum theory.